mgama/gold-bar-weight-comparator/README.md

 Solution
 Main test framework to use for solving the challenge is Playwright
+- NOTE: Cypress was also used, but it turned out to be more challenging to use for retrieving textcontent value.
+The test and page objects for the Cypress solution are incomplete

+Main Test:
+tests/FinalSolutionSolveGoldBarChallengeTest.spec.ts

+Main Page Object:
+src/pageObjects/GoldBarWeightChallengePage.ts

-To install:
+To install Playwright:
-- Clone the repository
+- Clone this repository
-- npm install
+- Run: npm install
-- npx playwright install
+- Run: npx playwright install

 To execute the tests thru the terminal headed (with browser UI)
 - npm run test

 To execute the tests headless (without browser UI)
 - npm run test-headless

+To execute the tests using the Playwright UI
+- npm run open-playwright-ui

+To see the latest test report
+- npm run show-test-report

+Example output on terminal when a test finishes and the Fake Gold bar is found:

+The final fakebar found was 4
+The weighings performed during this test run were:
+[0] = [1]
+[0,1] = [2,3]
+[0,1,2,3] > [4,5,6,7]
+[0,1,2] > [4,5,6]
+[0,1] > [4,5]
+[0] > [4]